CristinaMarilena/ProfCoder/README.md

 This is called the SPECIAL CASE PATTERN [Fowler].
 You create a class or configure an object so that it handles a special case for you.
 When you do, the client code doesn’t have to deal with exceptional behavior.
 That behavior is encapsulated in the special case object.

+### Using Code That Does Not Yet Exist

+The third party API had not been designed yet.
+So we decided to work out the details later.
+To keep from being blocked, we defined our own interface.
+We called it something catchy, like Transmitter.
+We gave it a method called transmit that took a frequency and a data stream.
+This was the interface we wished we had.
+One good thing about writing the interface we wish we had is that it’s under our control.
+This helps keep client code more readable and focused on what it is trying to accomplish.

 ![image](https://user-images.githubusercontent.com/23499989/56807840-38130400-6830-11e9-9afd-6b9b96dff0a0.png)

+## UNIT TESTS

+### The Three Laws of TDD

+By now everyone knows that TDD asks us to write unit tests first, before we write production code.
+But that rule is just the tip of the iceberg.
+Consider the following three laws:

+**_1. First Law
+        You may not write production code until you have written a failing unit test.
+2. Second Law_**
+        **_You may not write more of a unit test than is sufficient to fail, and not compiling is failing._**
+**_3. Third Law
+        You may not write more production code than is sufficient to pass the currently failing test. _**

+BEST PARAGRAPH EVER :

+**_But, without a test suite they lost the ability to make sure that changes to their code base worked as expected.
+Without a test suite they could not ensure that changes to one part of their system did not break other parts of their system.
+So their defect rate began to rise.
+As the number of unintended defects rose, they started to fear making changes.
+They stopped cleaning their production code because they feared the changes would do more harm than good.
+Their production code began to rot.
+In the end they were left with no tests, tangled and bug-riddled production code, frustrated customers, and the feeling that their testing effort had failed them._**

+That sums up almost every reason test should cover at least 90% or more of the production code.

+Unit testing conventions : * **BUILD-OPERATE_CHECK** as the steps for a unit test
+                           * **given_when_then** as a name for unit tests
+                           * **Single concept** per test